Quantum Computation and Quantum Information Theory Course

 2. Morris H. DeGroot and Mark J. Schervish, Probability and statistics 3rd ed, (Addison-Wesley Pub.
 Co., 2002).

-3. Sheldon M. Ross, Introduction to probability models 6th ed, (Academic Press, San Diego 1997).
+3. Sheldon M. Ross, Introduction to probability models 7th ed, (Harcourt/Academic Press, 2000).
 Other editions are also suitable.

 Quantum Computation and Information